mautic/documentation/en/plugins/inescrm.md

-# Plugin Mautic - INESCRM
+# Plugin Mautic - INES CRM

 This plugin lets you to push contacts from Mautic to INES CRM with the _Push contact to integration_ action or the `mautic:integration:fetchleads` command.

-If you don't have an INESCRM account yet, you can [sign up here](http://www.inescrm.fr/).
+If you don't have an INES CRM account yet, you can [sign up here](http://www.inescrm.fr/).